Skip to main content

 Retention Based on Actual App Store Data

-The first option is to plug in the percentage of users that will stay with the service each month.
-This is a really good option if you have the actual historical data for your app.
+The first option is to plug in the percentage of users staying with the service each month.
+This is a perfect option if you have the actual historical data for your app.
 You can get the actual retention numbers from the App Store Connect Account for your iOS app.
 Here is how:

 1) Go to your Sales and Trends section in the App Store Connect.